 - Magento Subscriber ID

-You can obtain the Emarsys for Magento installation package from Emarsys Support (a request form is available from the Magento Marketplace).
+You can obtain the Emarsys for Magento installation package from the Emarsys GitHub repository.

 2. Clear the Magento cache

-Return to the Magento admin module and navigate to System > Cache Management and click Flush Magento Cache.
+- Return to the Magento admin module, go to System > Cache Management and click Flush Magento Cache.

 - Log out of the Admin module and then log in again.

 - You will now see a new entry in the System > Configuration menu: Emarsys Connect.